john-science/mazelib/docs/API.md

 #####Go back to the main [README](../README.md)

 The mazelib library is a general library for creating and solving mazes in Python.
-The library includes all of the classic algorithms for creating and solving mazes, as well as variations on these.
-Several more modern methods are also provided, to help expedite the practical use-cases.
+The library includes all of the classic algorithms for creating and solving mazes.
+Most of these classic algorithms are implemented with optional parameters to customize the result.
+Several modern methods are also provided, to help expedite the practical use-cases.

 The mazelib library supports Python versions 2.5.x, 2.6.x, 2.7.x, and will soon support 3.x.

 ## How to Create a Maze

-The simplest example is:
+Let us look at the simplest example:

     from mazelib import *